 Alyson Browett, MPH

-Ms. Browett is a Senior Editor/Writer at the Johns Hopkins Center for Health Security.
-She serves as Editor of the Center’s semi-weekly COVID-19 Situation Report and occasional Outbreak Alerts, including those on monkeypox.
-She provides timely, concise, and accurate information on critically important global health topics.
+Ms. Browett is the Senior Editor/Writer at the Johns Hopkins Center for Health Security.
+She serves as Editor of the Center’s weekly Health Security Decoded newsletter and provides editorial support for research reports, meeting summaries, fact sheets, and other Center-produced content.
+Her goal is to provide timely, concise, accessible, and accurate information on critically important health topics.

 Prior to joining the Center in February 2022, Ms. Browett worked for 10 years as the Managing Editor of the Kaiser Family Foundation’s Daily Global Health Policy Report.
 As an independent consultant, she focused on writing, editing, and aggregating technical content for a wide variety of clients in the health, outdoor recreation, and conservation disciplines.